Cyclone1070/docsreader/src/tailwind/markdown/docs/font-smoothing.md

 ### [Subpixel antialiasing](#subpixel-antialiasing)

 Use the `subpixel-antialiased` utility to render text using subpixel antialiasing:

-The quick brown fox jumps over the lazy dog.

 ```
 <p class="subpixel-antialiased ...">The quick brown fox ...</p>